MateusPerpetuo/MateusPerpetuo/README.md

 ### Hi there 👋 here is a litle more about me.

-I am currently transitioning my career into the field of technology and Java programming and my goal is to be a FullStack dev.
+I am currently transitioning my career into the field of technology starting with Front-end with JavaScript.

 I'm excited to start this new adventure and see where it takes me.